Nabisco Releases Record Player That Uses Oreo Cookies As The Records

 I can't get enough of this @oreo Music Box, which plays Oreo cookies.
 I think it works by weight because as you eat the cookie, the song changes.
 You can buy this ridiculous thing on Amazon for $20 (including Oreos!) and make your favorite cookie-lover's dream come true. #oreomusicbox UPDATE: My science-smartie husband said there are light sensors under the cookie.
 If you take a bite, more light shines on the sensors and it plays a different tune. ????

-Users can even record their own voice messages to play back simply by pressing the button included on the box.
+Users can even record their own voice messages to play back, simply by pressing the button included on the box.

 The Oreo Music Box appeared in a segment on a recent episode of TODAY, where Hoda Kotb and Ellie Kemper tested out the product.
 The clip showed the box on a display surrounded by Oreo cookies.

 Kotb and Kemper were wary of trying out the product, fearing that it might be a prank where something jumps from the box when the Oreo is placed.
 Still, they placed the Oreo under the arm and it began to spin while the arm lit up.
-The tune sounded similar to a theme song that one would heart in an ’80s video game.
+The tune sounded similar to a theme song that one would hear in an ’80s video game.

 Kotb removed the Oreo and took a bite.
 Sure enough, when she placed it back on the turntable, a new tune began to play.